-Farm Bills: Farmers' organisations call for Karnataka bandh on September 28
+Farm Bills: Farmers' organisations call for Karnataka bandh, likely to be held on September 28

-Bengaluru, Sep 24: Several farmers' organisations across Karnataka is all set to hold a state-wide bandh on Monday (September 28) as a sign of protest against the Karnataka government's Land Reforms Ordinances and Union government's farm bills.
+Bengaluru, Sep 24: Several farmers' organisations across Karnataka is likely to hold a state-wide bandh on Monday (September 28) as a sign of protest against the Karnataka government's Land Reforms Ordinances and Union government's farm bills.

-Earlier, it was decided that the strike would take place on Friday after a massive rally was conducted in Bengaluru over the same issue.
+Earlier, it was decided that the strike would take place on Friday (September 25) after a massive rally was conducted in Bengaluru over the same issue.
+However, the state-wide bandh is likely to be held on September 28.
 The farmers' groups have said they will block the national highway, too.

 Indian are allowed to travel to these 14 destinations across the world amid COVID-19